peteroupc/peteroupc.github.io/randomfunc.md

 - `WEIGHT_OF_ITEM(item, thisIndex)` is a placeholder for arbitrary code that calculates the integer weight of an individual item based on its value and its index (starting at 0); the item is ignored if its weight is 0 or less.
 - `ITEM_OUTPUT(item, thisIndex, key)` is a placeholder for code that returns the item to store in the list; this can include the item's value, its index starting at 0, the item's key, or any combination of these.
 -  `ExpoNew(weight)` creates an "empty" exponential number with rate `weight`, whose bits are not yet determined (see "[**Partially-Sampled Exponential Random Numbers**](https://peteroupc.github.io/exporand.html)"), and `ExpoLess(a, b)` returns whether one exponential number (`a`) is less than another (`b`), building up the bits of both as necessary.
 For a less exact algorithm, replace `ExpoNew(weight)` with `ExpoRatio(1000000, weight, 1)` and `ExpoLess(a, b)` with `a < b`.
+- The items in the returned list are in no particular order.
+A `Shuffle()` can be done to that list if desired.

 &nbsp;